ilyas409/Cpp-14/README.md

 # CppUtilities
-Utilities and convenience methods for C++ 14
+Templates, utilities, and convenience methods for C++ 14